mateuszkozakiewicz/raycast-winget-extension/README.md

 ### Upgrade

-View all packages that have an update available.
+View all packages that have an update available (sourced directly from `winget upgrade`).
 Each row shows the current version and the version it will upgrade to.
 Packages can be upgraded individually or all at once with **Upgrade All**.
 Progress is tracked per-row with live status icons.
+The primary action switches to **Cancel** while an upgrade is running.

+Pinned packages are shown in the list but skipped by **Upgrade All** and cannot be upgraded individually — use **Unpin to Upgrade** in the Actions menu to unpin them first.

+If a portable package has been modified and winget refuses to replace it, the row is marked and a persistent **Upgrade with --force** action appears in the Actions menu.

 ![](./media/upgrade.png)